berkeley-ospo/berkeley-ospo-archive/presentations/bids-5-25/slides.md

 ...

-# Is there a better way?
+# Can we do better?

 ...